ungoogled-software/ungoogled-chromium-windows/README.md

 	1. Get the SHA-512 checksum using `sha512sum` in **`MSYS2 MSYS`**.
 1. Check the esbuild version in file `build/src/third_party/devtools-frontend/src/DEPS` and find the closest release in the [esbuild GitHub](https://github.com/evanw/esbuild/releases) to it.
 	* Example: `version:3@0.24.0.chromium.2` should be `0.24.0`
-1. Check the [ninja GitHub](https://github.com/ninja-build/ninja/releases/) for the latest version of ninja.
+1. Check the ninja version in file `build/src/third_party/devtools-frontend/src/DEPS` and find the closest release in the [ninja GitHub](https://github.com/ninja-build/ninja/releases/) to it.
 	1. Download the `ninja-win.zip` file.
 	1. Get the SHA-512 checksum using `sha512sum` in **`MSYS2 MSYS`**.
 1. Check the [Git GitHub](https://github.com/git-for-windows/git/releases/) for the latest version of Git.
 	1. Get the SHA-256 checksum for `PortableGit-<version>-64-bit.7z.exe`.
 1. Check for commit hash changes of `src` submodule in `third_party/microsoft_dxheaders` (e.g. using GitHub `https://github.com/chromium/chromium/tree/<version>/third_party/microsoft_dxheaders`).
 	1. Replace `version` with the Chromium version in `ungoogled-chromium/chromium_version.txt`.
-1. Check the [NodeJS website](https://nodejs.org/en/download) for the latest **LTS** version of NodeJS.
+1. Check the node version changes in `third_party/node/update_node_binaries` (e.g. using GitHub `https://github.com/chromium/chromium/tree/<version>/third_party/node/update_node_binaries`).
-	1. Download the "Standalone Binary" version.
+	1. Download the "Standalone Binary" version from the [NodeJS website](https://nodejs.org/en/download).
 	1. Get the SHA-512 checksum using `sha512sum` in **`MSYS2 MSYS`**.
 1. Check for version changes of windows rust crate (`third_party/rust/windows_x86_64_msvc/`).
 	1. Download rust crate zip file.